moloy900/toolesy/pages/PDF Convert/pdf-converter.md

       <li><strong>Archivists:</strong> Create TIFF images from PDFs for long-term preservation and archiving.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What formats can I convert my PDF to?</strong><br>
+    <p><strong>What formats can I convert my PDF to?</strong><br>
-      A: You can convert PDFs to JPG, PNG, TIFF (images), HTML (web page), ODT (editable document), EPUB (e-book), or extract all images from the PDF.</p>
+      You can convert PDFs to JPG, PNG, TIFF (images), HTML (web page), ODT (editable document), EPUB (e-book), or extract all images from the PDF.</p>

-    <p><strong>Q: Will the quality of my PDF be affected by conversion?</strong><br>
+    <p><strong>Will the quality of my PDF be affected by conversion?</strong><br>
-      A: No, the converter preserves the original quality of your PDF.
+      No, the converter preserves the original quality of your PDF.
 For image formats, you can select the quality level to balance file size and image fidelity.</p>

-    <p><strong>Q: Is my data secure when using this PDF converter?</strong><br>
+    <p><strong>Is my data secure when using this PDF converter?</strong><br>
-      A: Absolutely.
+      Absolutely.
 Your PDF files are processed entirely in your browser and never uploaded to any server.
 This means your documents remain completely private and secure.</p>

-    <p><strong>Q: Can I convert password-protected PDFs?</strong><br>
+    <p><strong>Can I convert password-protected PDFs?</strong><br>
-      A: No, this tool cannot process password-protected or encrypted PDF files for security reasons.</p>
+      No, this tool cannot process password-protected or encrypted PDF files for security reasons.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this tool?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this tool?</strong><br>
-      A: No, this is a completely free tool with no registration required.
+      No, this is a completely free tool with no registration required.
 There are no hidden fees or watermarks.</p>

     <h3>Why Choose Our PDF Converter?</h3>
     <p>Our <strong>online PDF Converter</strong> stands out for its versatility, speed, and privacy.
 Unlike many online tools, we don't upload your files to external servers - all processing happens locally in your browser.
 This ensures maximum security for your sensitive documents.
 The tool also works on any device with a modern web browser, making it accessible whenever you need it.</p>